connectedcars/node-object-validator/README.md

 # Object-validator

-Validate input data based on a defined schema with detailed errors with the same performance as you had done custom optimized code to do the validation, removing any reason to not always do validation on input.
+Validate input data based on a defined schema with detailed errors at the same performance as if you had done custom optimized code to do the validation.
+It's also has zero dependencies removing any reason to not always do validation on input.

 ## Purpose